Kadam-Kshitij/Docker/README.md

 Can be overridden in the docker run command. docker run -it \<image> \<cmd>

 Difference ENTRYPOINT vs CMD - https://i.stack.imgur.com/MJmi9.png
+Entry point provides the main command to execute.
+Args in CMD gets appended to ENTRYPOINT.
+If ENTRYPOINT is not specified, the CMD will provide the main command.
+CMD can be overriddedn in the run command.

 11) ARG \<arg_name> ( ARG value provided to Dockerfile via docker build cmd )<br/>
 ARG \<arg_name>=\<value> ( Hardcoded )<br/>